UniExeterRSE/intro-version-control/_episodes/17_github_issues.md

 Practice the workflow above by completing one of the tasks in the `TODO.txt` file given at the beginning of this episode.
 (Even better: do this for something you've learnt that is _not_ recorded in the TODO list above.)
-Create an Issue on
+Create an issue on
-GitHub for the task, then implement it using the feature branching strategy, making sure to link your branch and associated Pull Request to the Issue.
+GitHub for the task, then implement it using the feature branching strategy, making sure to link your branch and associated pull request to the issue.